Feminism of the 99%: Authors of the manifesto

-Related Movements
+Related movements

 Feminism of the 99% has ideological groundings consistent with different but distinct feminist groups.
-Best understood as a rejection of a perceived failure of mainstream liberal feminism, Feminism of the 99% seeks to combine the positions of anti-racism, anti-sexism, and anti-neoliberalism.
+Best understood as a rejection of a perceived failure of mainstream liberal feminism, feminism of the 99% seeks to combine the positions of anti-racism, anti-sexism, and anti-neoliberalism.
 In doing so Feminism of the 99% is linked very closely to existing feminist movements globally.

-Intersectional Feminist Thought
+Intersectional feminist thought

-Intersectional feminist thought holds that the lived experience of oppression cannot simply be observed through a single lens of identity: that it's the combinations of identity expressions, and the kind of experience afforded together that provide a more accurate picture of the hierarchies under which one operates.
+Intersectional feminist thought holds that the lived experience of oppression cannot simply be observed through a single lens of identity: that it is the combinations of identity expressions, and the kind of experience afforded together that provide a more accurate picture of the hierarchies under which one operates.
 Intersectionality considers that various forms of social stratification, such as class, race, sexual orientation, age, disability and gender, do not exist separately from each other but are interwoven together.
 Feminism for the 99% embraces this framework on a fundamental level, and purports that meaningful change must originate from those who experience it firsthand.

-Black Feminism
+Black feminism

 Black feminism is a school of thought stating that sexism, class oppression, gender identity and racism are inextricably bound together.
 Naturally, this closely aligns with feminism for the 99% given their simultaneous use of intersectionality.
 A point of difference between the two movement is that feminism for the 99% has a defined strategy for change, taking inspiration from Ni Una Menos.